atultomarDS/my-app/Readme.md

 Directories Definition:

-src/main/java/app/helpers:
+src/main/java/helpers:
-- Base Selenium and CONSTANT file is there.
+- Base Selenium and other helpers are present here.
 Initiating the driver and all selenium functions are here.
-- Open The CONSTANT interface and change the `APP_PATH` to the path where app apk exists.
-This can be loaded via System properties too.

-src/main/java/app/pages:
+src/main/java/pages:
 - Page Objects are defined here.
-Here I considered Onboarding Page as single page.

-src/test/java/app/setup:
+src/test/java/setup:
-- App launch and close methods are defined with testng before/after annotations.
+- Browser launch and close methods are defined with testng before/after annotations.

 src/test/java/app/test:
-- Actual Test is mentioned here.
+- Tests for all 3 pages are mentioned here.
-- Positive flow, with correct data.
-- Negative flow, with incorrect phone number.
-- Negative flow, with incorrect sms code.
+- Only positive flow is covered.
 - Assertions are also done here.

 - Click RunAll to run all the tests.
-Or use maven command - "mvn clean test" or "mvn clean -Dtest=verifyAppFeature test"
+Or use maven command - "mvn clean test" or "mvn clean -Dtest=verifyAlertBox test", "mvn clean -Dtest=verifyBasicForm test", "mvn clean -Dtest=verifyRegistration test"
 - Check the output under test-output folder.

-TextCases.txt:
-- All test cases in Gherkin format are present here.